-Hurricane Irma Melbourne: Projected Path & Forecast
+Hurricane Irma Melbourne: Path & Forecast for Sept.
+7

 “Hurricane Center and National Weather Service forecasters warned it’s too soon to tell what Irma’s impacts could be in Florida or other hurricane-prone areas of the United States,” Gainesville.com reported.
 “Forecasters must wait to see if Irma takes a predicted turn to the north as it travels around a high-pressure ridge over the Atlantic Ocean and see how the ridge and hurricane interact with a trough moving across the U.S.”

-See the weather forecast page for Melbourne here:
+See the weather forecast page for Melbourne here.

 The extended forecast for Melbourne is as follows:

-Scattered showers and thunderstorms after 1pm.
-Partly sunny, with a high near 91.
-Heat index values as high as 102.
-Light and variable wind becoming east 5 to 10 mph in the afternoon.
+Scattered showers and thunderstorms.
+Partly sunny, with a high near 88.
+Northeast wind around 10 mph.
 Chance of precipitation is 30%.

 Tonight

-Scattered showers and thunderstorms before 9pm, then isolated showers between 9pm and midnight.
-Mostly cloudy, with a low around 77.
-Southeast wind 5 to 10 mph.
-Chance of precipitation is 30%.

-Wednesday

-A 50 percent chance of showers and thunderstorms.
-Mostly cloudy, with a low around 78.
+A chance of showers and thunderstorms before 2am, then a slight chance of showers.
+Mostly cloudy, with a low around 79.
 Northeast wind around 10 mph.
+Chance of precipitation is 40%.

-A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 9am.
-Mostly cloudy, with a high near 88.
-Northeast wind 10 to 15 mph, with gusts as high as 20 mph.
+A slight chance of showers, then showers likely and possibly a thunderstorm after 8am.
+Mostly cloudy, with a high near 89.
+East northeast wind 10 to 15 mph, with gusts as high as 20 mph.
 Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

-Showers likely and possibly a thunderstorm before 9pm, then a chance of showers and thunderstorms after 9pm.
-Mostly cloudy, with a low around 79.
-Northeast wind around 15 mph, with gusts as high as 20 mph.
+Showers likely and possibly a thunderstorm.
+Mostly cloudy, with a low around 81.
+East northeast wind around 15 mph, with gusts as high as 20 mph.
 Chance of precipitation is 60%.

+Wednesday

+A 20 percent chance of showers and thunderstorms.
+Mostly sunny, with a high near 88.
+West wind around 10 mph.”